mateeeeeee/Adria-DX12/README.md

 ## Screenshots

-Since this is DirectX 12 port of this [engine](https://github.com/mate286/Adria-DX11) (not complete though), you can see some of the screenshots there.
+Since this is DirectX 12 port of this [engine](https://github.com/mate286/Adria-DX11) (not complete though since Voxel GI and Terrain are missing), you can see some of the screenshots there.